-Just remember, the quicker you can follow up with your detractors, the more impressed they’ll be.
-Try and resolve their issues within 24 hours of a complaint and you greatly increase your chances of retaining them and positively impacting your long term NPS.
+The quicker you can follow up with your detractors, the more impressed they’ll be.
+Try and resolve their issues within 24 hours of a complaint.
+It’ll greatly increase your chances of retaining them and positively impacting your long-term NPS.

 Providing an excellent customer experience and the importance of NPS should be at the forefront of the mind of every staff member in your organisation.
 You want your staff to be asking themselves daily how to improve NPS and embedding it in the company culture.

-While it can sometimes be difficult to motivate staff to be passionate for customer service 100% of the time, you’ll find that if you embed the collection and assessment of NPS data into operational processes you make it a normal part of the job and something your staff will do naturally.
+It can sometimes be difficult to motivate staff to be passionate for customer service 100% of the time.
+You’ll find that if you embed the collection and assessment of NPS data into operational processes, you make it a normal part of the job and something your staff will do naturally.